-- The site layout is to demonstrate a clear and appropriate design strategy and arrangement of building mass in response to the Site Analysis in Part 2 Site Analysis of this DCP.
-Demonstration of design strategies to address opportunities and constraints based on Site Analysis are to include: - building location and orientation on the site optimising northern aspect; relationship with neighbouring developments; building setbacks; geographical aspect; views; access etc; - ii) response of building development in maintaining site characteristics within the subject site, such as topography, vegetation, significant trees, any special features, etc. - iii) building separation and internal layouts of buildings that respond to (i) above and be consistent with the requirements of the DCP. - iv) limited apartments with no direct sunlight. - A drawing and supporting written information is to demonstrate how the building and its layout has applied and responded to the site analysis conducted in Part 2 of this DCP. - For requirements on development near noise sources refer to Section B Part 20 Development Near Rail Corridors and Busy Roads in this DCP. - 4 Any building with a frontage to the street is to address that street. - Where a site has two or more frontages, the buildings are to address and provide building entry points from all street frontages. - 6 Soft landscaping, including canopy trees, is to be provided between onsite buildings, fences and courtyard walls. - 7 Hard landscaping is to be minimised and to maximise opportunities for landscape planting. - 8 Long straight driveways are not permitted, except where necessary for battle-axe sites.
-Driveways are to be designed to be of minimal visual impact. - 9 Provide a single pedestrian entry point into the development from the street.
-Other entries may be permitted where several buildings address the street along an extended street or where there are dual frontage sites.
+Further controls that may apply SECTION A PART 2 - Site Analysis SECTION B PART 20 - Development Near Rail Corridors and Busy RoadsSECTION C PART 21- General Site Design Objectives Controls To ensure fundamental design decisions are appropriate to the site.
+To ensure detailed design decisions are founded on an appropriate site strategy determined through site analysis.
+To ensure that site planning for residential flat buildings responds to site attributes such as streetscape, character, existing vegetation and topography and address site opportunities and constraints.
+To ensure high impact The site layout is to demonstrate a clear and appropriate design strategy and arrangement of building mass in response to the Site Analysis in Part 2 Site Analysis of this DCP.
+Demonstration of design strategies to address opportunities and constraints based on Site Analysis are to include: building location and orientation on the site optimising northern aspect; relationship with neighbouring developments; building setbacks; geographical aspect; views; access etc; response of building development in maintaining site characteristics within the subject site, such as topography, vegetation, significant trees, any special features, etc. building separation and internal layouts of buildings that respond to (i) above and be consistent with the requirements of the DCP. limited apartments with no direct sunlight.
+A drawing and supporting written information is to demonstrate how the building and its layout has applied and responded to the site analysis conducted in Part 2 of this DCP. elements such as noise sources are considered early in the design stage 5 To soften built forms 3 For requirements on development near noise sources refer to Section B Part 20 Development Near Rail Corridors and Busy Roads in this DCP.
+4 Any building with a frontage to the street is to address that street. through use of soft landscaping.
+5 Where a site has two or more frontages, the buildings are to address and provide building entry points from all street frontages 6 To achieve a high standard of amenity for future residents.
+Soft landscaping, including tall trees, is to be provided between onsite buildings, fences and courtyard walls.
+7 To minimise impacts on the amenity of neighbouring sites.
+7 Hard landscaping is to be minimised and to maximise opportunities for landscape planting.
+2 Lang statistic driven are not a constituted except where a construction of the second second 8 To reduced the appearance of building mass and scale.
+9 To ensure driveways blend into a landscaped setting a Long straight driveways are not permitted, except where necessary for battle-axe sites.
+Driveways are to be designed to be of minimal visual impact.
+9 Provide a single pedestrian entry point into the development from the street.
+Other entries may be permitted where several buildings address the street along an extended street or where there are dual and are not a dominant feature of the development 10To ensure provision of a clear and legible address for the development. trontage sites.